evoltsis/CinemaBookingSystem/README.md

 # Cinema Booking System using Java8 and JDBC

-Cinema System using MySQL to save Booked Seats.
+Cinema System in Java using MySQL to save Booked Seats.

 Program ScreenShots: